Is Febreze Safe for Cats? Vet-Reviewed Health Facts

 4. Scented Candles

-Whether it’s a relaxing bath, a holiday or routinely, scented candles have been used for decades for scent and ambiance.
+Whether it’s a relaxing bath, a holiday, or routine, scented candles have been used for decades for scent and ambiance.
 Keep in mind that cats are curious creatures.
 The flame of a candle can be quite interesting to your furry friend but can lead to paw burns and fire risk.
 Once again, if the scent is too strong, it can cause nose and lung irritations and breathing problems.

 Flameless candles may be a safer alternative if you just enjoy the look of the candle burning.
 If not, just be sure to keep your burning candles safely out of reach of your pet, and never leave them alone in the same room.